-- Version As of version 2.0, blenderseed is intended to be used with Blender 2.8.
-We do have a maintenance branch for the Blender 2.79 exporter, but it is not actively developed and will likely be missing features that are present in the main branch. - Download Download the .zip file of the latest blenderseed release for your platform and Blender version. appleseed itself is bundled with the addon, so no additional downloads are needed.
-Please note that the 2.79 version requires Blender 2.79b or later.
-It will not work with earlier versions. - Install From within Blender, open the User Preferences and navigate to the Addons tab.
+Download Download the .zip file of the latest blenderseed release for your platform. appleseed itself is bundled with the addon, so no additional downloads are needed.
+Note that as of 0.8.0 you must use Blender 2.79 or higher.

+Blender 2.8 is not currently supported.
+We will add support for it once the Python API has been finalized.

+Install From within Blender, open the User Preferences (usual hotkey is Ctrl+Alt+U) and navigate to the Addons tab.
 Click the button that says "Install From File".
 Using the file dialog, select the .zip file you downloaded, and click "Install From File..."